 Gut bacteria can also affect your digestive health.
 When the microbiome is off-balance, people can suffer from irritable bowel syndrome, inflammatory bowel disease, bloating, abdominal cramping, and weight gain.

-Intestinal permeability (better known as "leaky gut") is a condition that allows bacteria and toxins to "leak" through the intestinal wall into our circulatory system.
+Intestinal permeability (also known as "leaky gut") is a condition that allows bacteria and toxins to "leak" through the intestinal wall into our circulatory system.
 Leaky gut can exacerbate when our microbiota is out of sync and can cause inflammation and infection in other body areas.
 In response, our immune system can become overactive and attack our healthy tissues.
 Such is the case for people with Hashimoto's, the leading cause of hypothyroidism in the United States.
 In Hashimoto's, your immune system mistakenly attacks healthy thyroid tissue, causing inflammation and the thyroid's possible failure.

 We have discussed why a healthy microbiome leads to a healthy human.
 Now, let's explore ways to restore balance to your microbiome and increase the number of good bacteria living in your system.